Selling a Property with Squatters Guide 2023

 your dispute may be treated as a civil issue, and getting the squatters to evict could be difficult.

 Thankfully, there are ways to sell your property that has squatters.
 This article discusses some

 of the top tips on how to sell your home even if you have squatters.

-Squatting occurs when a person or persons enter and stays in a premises without permission, legal title, claim or official right to the property.
-Note a person who has fallen behind with their rent and continues to live in the property would not be defined as a squatter.
+Squatters are individuals who occupy and live in a property without permission from the owner or legal right to do so.
+A person who has fallen behind with their rent and continues to live in the property would not be defined as a squatter.

 What is trespassing?

 Trespassing is the act of illegally entering another person’s property.
 In some cases, the entering of the property may have been lawful as the owner originally gave permission, but subsequently becomes trespassing if the permission is withdrawn or ends.

 1. If a uniformed police officer believes a property is being squatted in they have the power to enter and search the premises for the purpose of arresting a person for the offence of squatting in a residential building under the Police and Criminal Evidence Act 1984 (PACE).
 They can arrest the person without a warrant.

 2. The Legal Aid Sentencing and Punishment of Offenders Act 2012, section 144 makes squatting in a residential property an offence, where:

 - a person entered and remains in the property as a trespasser